yradunchev/secret_santa/README.md

 You can send script output to a file, print that file and cut it.
 Fold pieces so it's not visible what is written on them.
 Put pieces in a hat and ask people to pick a piece.
-Print a table form 1 to N and ask everyone to write his name against
+Print a list form 1 to N and ask everyone to write his name against
 the number he got from the hat.
-Hang the table in the Office rest area.
+Hang the list in the Office rest area.
 This way everyone will know to whom they should buy a present but won't know who will buy them a present.